arsenal9971/Shearlab.jl/presentations/Oberseminar/Beamer/notes.md

 #### Slide 1: Presentation.

-- Contributions by Philipp, Gitta and Ozan.
+- Contributions by Philipp, Gitta and Ozan. and side contribution of Jonas Adler who has helped me with the training part.

 #### Slide 2: Slide 3 and 4.